dannny007/dannny007/README.md

 Hi there 👋
 ## INTRO 🤝
-I am Daniel Enoch 😀
+- I am Daniel Enoch 😀
-I am a medical doctor⚕️
+- I am a medical doctor⚕️
-And a full stack developer 👨‍💻
+- And a full stack developer 👨‍💻
-I am currently learning new skills and technlogies 🌐 that would enable my application Virex go live
+- I am currently learning new skills and technlogies 🌐 that would enable my application Virex go live
-Virex hopes to provide easy access to HMOs,
+- Virex hopes to provide easy access to HMOs,
-Online medical consultation,
+- Online medical consultation,
-online drug prescription,
+- Online drug prescription
 and online theraphy just on your palm.

 ## TOOLS TECH & SKILLS